pagekit/docs/developer-basics/routing.md

 }
 ```

 Parameters can be specified to fulfill certain requirements (for example limit the value to numbers).
 You can name a route so that you can reference from your code.
-Use Php argument defaults at the function definition to make a parameter optional.
+Use PHP argument defaults at the method definition to make a parameter optional.

 Routes can be bound to certain Http-methods (e.g. `GET` or `POST`).
 This is especially useful for RESTful API's.